Need to talk? Call 1800 882 436.

 • your age

-You will have a better chance of success with IVF if you are younger than 35 years old.
-The chance of success decreases (goes down) as you get older.
-By 44 years, your chance of successfully getting pregnant and having a baby through IVF is about 1 in 100.
+You will have a better chance of becoming pregnant if you are younger than 35 years of age.
+The chance of success decreases as you get older.

-Some women need 5 or more cycles of treatment to be successful, while others never become pregnant.
+Some people may need multiple cycles of IVF treatment to be successful.
+Others never become pregnant.

 How much does IVF cost?